Degree Requirements | Fields of Interest | Internship | Research Projects | Sample Curriculum Outline | Frequently Asked Questions

 - Oregon is an exciting place to study public policy.
 Oregon is known for its policy innovation, from the Bottle Bill and voting by mail to current efforts to reform the health care system.
 Policymakers and public managers in Oregon are remarkably accessible.

-The 72-credit program (equivalent to 48 semester credits) prepares students to become effective and creative leaders in the public and nonprofit sectors.
+The 54-credit program (equivalent to 36 semester credits) prepares students to become effective and creative leaders in the public and nonprofit sectors.
 The curriculum provides students with a combination of substantive knowledge, analytic skills, and professional experience that prepares students for careers as evidence-based policymakers, analysts, or managers.
+The program is 12 months, starting in the Fall term and ending in the Summer.
+The 54 credits and 12 months is a minimum.
+Many of our students work part-time jobs while pursuing their degree and may take more than 12 months to complete their degree.
 The program comprises four components:

 Master of Public Administration Required Courses